-run using the 95% CI bounds for the experimentally derived lysosomal volume fractions to investigate variability due to this parameter.
-The simulation suggested that the system reaches equilibrium around 30 minutes; however, the experimental PK data for all four cell lines suggests that HCQ concentrations in the cell continue to increase steadily at 1, 4, and 24 hours (Fig. 2C).
-Early time points were characterized by chemical kinetic equilibrium, in which the cellular physiologic parameters are static, followed by later time points when the system physiologic parameters are dynamic.
+By adjusting the lysosomal volume fractions for each cell line, we simulated the in vitro PK experiment of HCQ administered at 10μM for each cell line out to 1 hour (Fig. 2B).
+For all cell lines except T47D, the experimentally-derived mean lysosomal volume fraction allowed the simulation to capture the mean concentration of HCQ with a strong fit.
+The simulation was also run using the 95% CI bounds for the experimentally-derived lysosomal volume fractions to investigate variability due to this parameter.
+The simulation suggested that the system reaches equilibrium around 30 minutes; however, the experimental PK data for all 4 cell lines suggests that HCQ concentrations in the cell continue to increase steadily at 1, 4, and 24 hours (Fig. 2C).
+Early timepoints were characterized by chemical kinetic equilibrium, where the cellular physiologic parameters are static, followed by later timepoints where the system physiologic parameters are dynamic.
 The dynamic system is investigated further in later figures.
-The model fit for each of the cell lines out to 1 hour is characterized by the ratios of simulated:observed AUC (Table 1), as well as measures of predictive performance PE, MAPE%, and MPE % (Supplemental Table 2).
-Using a previously determined range of 0.5-2.0 as acceptable ratios for AUC of simulated: experimental, the model captured MDA-MB-231, MDA-MB-468, and MCF7 very closely (0.936, 0.995, 0.980).
-T47D was underpredicted but still fell within the acceptable range (0.602).
-In comparing the model PE, the model underpredicted early time points (1, 5 minutes) for all cell lines except MCF7.
-Time points between 15 and 60 minutes were predicted with good accuracy, aside from T47D.
-MAPE%, a metric of model accuracy, suggests that the model predicts individual time points in MDA-MB cell lines with about 30% error, T47D around 60%, and MCF7 about 6.5%.
-Overall, the model underpredicts concentrations (MPE%) by 18.4 and 8.6% in the MDA-MB cell lines, although this is biased by early time point error, 64% in T47D, and overpredicts by only 1.3% in MCF7.
-Observations from these metrics suggest that T47D cell uptake of HCQ may be better explained by the upper CI bound of its lysosomal volume fraction (1.16%) rather than its mean (0.78%).
-Model metrics also suggest that early time points (1, 5 minutes) in MDA-MB cell lines were either underpredicted based on uptake kinetics or there was time-based experimental error exacerbated by early time point sampling.
+The model fit for each of the cell lines out to 1 hour is characterized by the ratios of simulated/observed AUC (Table 1), as well as measures of predictive performance PE, MAPE%, and MPE% (Supplemental Table 2).
+Using a previously determined range of 0.5-2.0 as acceptable ratios for AUC of simulated/experimental, the model captured MDA-MB-231, MDA-MB-468, and MCF7 very closely (0.936, 0.995, 0.980).
+T47D was underpredicted, but still fell within the acceptable range (0.602).
+In comparing the model performance error (PE), the model underpredicted early timepoints (1, 5 minutes) for all cell lines except MCF7.
+Timepoints between 15-60 minutes were predicted with good accuracy, aside from T47D.
+MAPE%, a metric of model accuracy, suggests that the model predicts individual timepoints in MDA-MB cell lines with about 30% error, T47D around 60%, and MCF7 about 6.5%.
+Overall, the model underpredicts concentrations (MPE%) by 18.4 and 8.6% in the MDA-MB cell lines, although this is biased by early timepoints error, 64% in T47D, and overpredicts by only 1.3% in MCF7.
+Observations from these metrics suggest that T47D cell uptake of HCQ may be better explained by the upper CI bound of its lysosomal volume fraction (1.16%), rather than its mean (0.78%).
+Model metrics also suggest that early timepoints (1, 5 minutes) in MDA-MB cell lines were either underpredicted based on uptake kinetics, or there was time-based experimental error exacerbated by early timepoint sampling.